naishtech/platform-agnostic-typescript-template/README.md

     - Electron support for Capacitor is currently in preview, and lags behind iOS, Android, and Web support.
     - First time starting this might take a while, be patient

+<a name="hosting"></a>

 # Hosting

 ## Deploying to a Firebase test server

 - This template provides configuration for a firebase test server.

-1. First, create a new Firebase project.
+1. First, create a new [Firebase](https://firebase.google.com) project.
+2. Make sure you have configured your signin method(s) on your Firebase project (under the [firebase console](https://console.firebase.google.com) go to Authentication -> Signin-Method)
-2. Add the project id for your test Firebase project under the `test` field in `.firebaserc`:
+3. Add the project id (found in your Firebase Project Settings) for your test Firebase project under the `test` field in `.firebaserc`:

 ```